Astronomy

 a.

-report, a scrapbook, OR a video presentation afterward to your
+written report, a scrapbook, OR a video presentation afterward

 b.

-binoculars or a telescope and includes at least 10 celestial objects
+using binoculars or a telescope and includes at least 10

-satellites including the International Space Station.
-List the
+the International Space Station.
+List the celestial objects you

-celestial objects you want to observe and find each in a star chart,
+want to observe and find each in a star chart, guidebook or by

-guidebook or by using an app.
+using an app.
 Prepare a log or notebook.
-Discuss with
+Discuss with your

 c.

-your class at school.
-Use binoculars or a telescope to show and explain
+such as your class at school.
+Use binoculars or a telescope to

 d.